merce-fra/5G-NWDAF/README.md

 2. `nwdaf-libcommon`, a package based on the [nwdaf-libcommon](https://merce-gitlab.fr-merce.mee.com/gitlab/wcs_nwdaf/nwdaf-libcommon) repository
     * Provides platform-level code to streamline the development of new _NWDAF_ services (e.g., _AnLF_, _MTLF_).
-    * Includes utility functions, common patterns, and boilerplate code to minimize the effort required for implementing new microservices.
+    * Includes utility functions, common patterns, and boilerplate code to minimise the effort required for implementing new microservices.
 It contains all the _Kafka_-related code.
     * Release managed by _CI/CD_ pipelines and distributed via the _[MERCE Python Packages](https://merce-gitlab.fr-merce.mee.com/gitlab/wcs_nwdaf/python-packages/-/packages)_ internal